Classes

 TELEVISION & RADIO PRODUCTION

--All courses in Television and Radio Production are eligible for Applied Arts credit-
+All courses in Television and Radio Production are eligible for Applied Arts credit

-Note: this class may be taken for either one period during the day or on Monday evenings ( from 4:00-6:30 p.m) with 2 ½ hours of lab time during the week.
+Note: this class may be taken for either one period during the day or on Monday evenings ( from 3:30-5:30 p.m) with 2 ½ hours of lab time during the week.

 This beginning course is designed for those students who are interested in writing, producing, directing, and performing in front of the camera as well as those who wish to pursue the more technical aspects of television production.
 Students will develop skills in using television equipment, increase understanding of television as a communication vehicle, and script and produce both studio and remote video programs.

-Students will be required to develop, produce, and edit their television shows for broadcast on RBTV.
+Students will be required to develop, produce, and edit their own television shows for broadcast on RBTV.
 Through developing their show as well as additional projects assigned by the instructor, students will become more proficient with studio or remote production equipment.
 The curriculum for these courses will continue to be individualized and sequential.
-Individualized monitoring will ensure that each student completes increasingly challenging skills, and attempts different genres of TV programming.
+Individualized monitoring will ensure that each student completes increasingly challenging skills, and attempts different genres of TV production.
 Skills include communication via written and visual methods, leadership, marketing, time and resource management, facility with a variety of technical equipment, collaboration, creativity, initiative, and others to be determined on an individual basis.
-Grades will be based on a production book, textbook, and supplementary readings, point reviews with the instructor, and completion of the final projects.
+Grades will be based on a production book, supplementary readings, point reviews with the instructor, and completion of the final projects.

 RADIO/INDEPENDENT STUDY – 1/2 Credit Juniors, Seniors